SamDeMario-lab/NanoBlot/To_do.md

 ### The check for count tables should make sure they are not empty as well

+### I want to change the RDS output.
+I think it should be after the normailization but before the oversampling

 ## Logistic

 ### Add example datasets I'm gunna do this last so I can use it to test stuff.